SSWConsulting/SSW.Rules.Content/rules/start-and-finish-on-time/rule.md

 You can (and should) still have a few minutes of informal conversation at the beginning and end of each meeting, but don’t let it get out of hand.

 ![](meetings-comic.jpeg)

+### Announce your arrival

+To help get the meeting started on time, you should let other attendees know that you have arrived/joined.

+**In a Teams meeting**, at the scheduled start time you can use the "Request to Join" button in teams.

+Go to **Meeting | Participants | Request to Join**

+**If the meeting is in person** (e.g. at a cafe), you should let the other attendees know when you have arrived.
+Send a Teams message or SMS, e.g.

+> “I’m here, 10 minutes early.
+No stress, see you soon.”